ethan-hann/java-projects/README.md

   3. If _n_ is odd, multiply it by three and add one.
   4. Continue steps **ii** and **iii** until _n_ is equal one.

+* Hangman (Game)
+  The classic Hangman game that was coded in just under 2 hours.
+Definitely not perfect and could use a lot of cleaning up but still, it was fun to make Hangman.
+Right now, it just selects a random word from a pool of 10 words.
+Possible implementations include selecting words from a file.
+This would allow for a larger selection of words and more replay value.
+Also, I could make the game as a GUI instead of console based.
+But, I'm happy with what I accomplished in under 2 hours.